Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Dessert: Carrot halwa and store-bought ice-cream sandwiches or bars for kids

-If you are serving dry Paneer tikka as an appetizer, don’t make Paneer tikka masala for the main course.
+If serving dry Paneer tikka as an appetizer, don’t make Paneer tikka masala for the main course.
 The same rule applies to chicken tikka and chicken tikka masala.

 Indian street food party menu